mmcaulif/Cardio/README.md

 # GymCardio
-Cardio offers to replace much of the boiler plate code in deep reinforcement learnign algorithms; namely the data gathering and environment interaction, but also providing pre-written policies and replay buffers, all while aiming to do so in a modular fashion and allow users to implement their own algorithms or improvements to existing algorithms.
+Cardio offers to replace much of the boiler plate code in deep reinforcement learning algorithms; namely the data gathering and environment interaction, but also providing pre-written policies and replay buffers, all while aiming to do so in a modular fashion and allow users to implement their own algorithms or improvements to existing algorithms.

 The purpose of this library was initially to speed up my own self-implemented versions of algorithms and reducing the code overhead while also reducing the actual number of lines written per script for each algorithm.
 You'll often find that the actual algorithm details often corresponds to very little code and handling of the environment and buffer causes even simple implementations to feel somewhat bloated.
 Thus cardio hopes to allow for simple, easy to read, one file implementations.
 In an effort to showcase the library I have included a number of 'stubs' that are just that.